hjtb/everythings-grand/README.md

 When I created the practitioners cards with the images the images were all different sizes so I resized them and set all with equal aspect ratios using GIMP photo editor but still they were different heights and the cards were temperamental too.

+The background of the cards weren't all changing.
+Only the first cards background would respond to the css class targeting it.

 ## **Credits**